GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 This document defines samples standards for "standalone" code snippets.
 It encourages recommended practices for authoring code intended to teach others.
-By consistently applying these practices, the collection of samples as a whole become more approachable.
+By consistently applying these practices, the collection of samples as a whole becomes more approachable.

-Even if not specifically mentioned in the guide, all samples should make best-efforts to achieve the following goals wherever possible:
+All samples should make best-efforts to achieve the following goals wherever
+possible:

-* **Copy-paste-runnable** - Users should be able to copy, paste, and run the code into their environment with as few changes as possible.
-Samples should be easy as possible for a user to run.
+* **Copy-paste-runnable** - Users should be able to copy, paste, and run the code in their environment with as few changes as possible.
+Samples should be as easy as possible for a user to run.

 * **Teach through code** - Samples should teach users both how and _why_ specific best practices should be implemented and performed when interacting